Student profile

 I feel very supported by the University.
 I feel like they give us many opportunities for feedback, and I like how they communicate change with us.
 The University is very supportive of my wellbeing and I have found the services available to be invaluable during a difficult few years in the pandemic.
 I feel like the University and my supervisors genuinely care about my progress and achievements.

-I think my time at Surrey has put me in a good position to obtain a good job once I graduate.
+I think my time at Surrey has put me in a good position to get a job once I graduate.
 We have several careers talks throughout the year and get regular communication for the careers and employability people.
-I have obtained skills that have made me employable across a range of industries and I am excited to explore the job market to find the right fit for me.
+I have obtained skills that have made me employable across a range of industries and I am excited to explore the job market to find the right opportunity for me.

 The best things about life in general at Surrey